Why is everyone posting MrBeast on Instagram? The $10k giveaway explained

 “Also, if you don’t follow me I can’t dm you the money if you win.
 Winners will be picked in 72 hours, will show proof!”

-At the time of writing, the post has 21.6 million comments as many people hope to be in with a chance of securing the money.
+At the time of writing, the post had 21.6 million comments as many people hope to be in with a chance of securing the money.

 Have your say in our news democracy.
 Click the upvote icon at the top of the page to help raise this article through the indy100 rankings.